Military Assistance Command, Vietnam: MACV Headquarters/DAO Compound

 The original MACV Headquarters were colocated with MAAG at 606 Trần Hưng Đạo, Cholon.
 In May 1962 it moved to 137 Pasteur Street (10°46′58.25″N 106°41′35.94″E) in central Saigon.
 The Trần Hưng Đạo site subsequently became the headquarters of Republic of Korea armed forces in Vietnam.

 As the U.S. military presence in South Vietnam grew, MACV quickly outgrew the Pasteur Street quarters and expanded into a proliferating number of buildings throughout downtown Saigon.
-This added to the command’s existing security vulnerabilities and communications difficulties.
+This added to the command's existing security vulnerabilities and communications difficulties.
 In March 1965, Westmoreland began a search for a new location large enough to accommodate the entire headquarters.
 He initially tried to obtain a site between the ARVN Joint General Staff compound and Tan Son Nhut Airport, desirable from the standpoint of removing Americans from central Saigon and placing MACV conveniently close to its Vietnamese counterpart.

 The Vietnamese government refused to turn over the most suitable location, a soccer field (10°48′45.62″N 106°39′57.49″E) near the civilian air terminal, allegedly because Premier Nguyễn Cao Kỳ wanted to keep the property for a postwar tourist hotel.
 In late April 1966, with the Saigon regime locked in a tense confrontation with Buddhist and ARVN rebels in I Corps, Ambassador Henry Cabot Lodge Jr. and Westmoreland reopened the effort to acquire the Tan Son Nhut soccer field.
 Under their combined pressure, Kỳ gave way.

-On 2 July 1966 construction started on a new purpose-built facility.
-The building was designed and constructed under the supervision of the U.S. Navy Officer in Charge of Construction RVN.
+On 2 July 1966 the construction of a purpose-built building began.
+It was designed and constructed under the supervision of the U.S. Navy Officer in Charge of Construction RVN.
 The construction contractor was RMK-BRJ, at a cost of $25 million.
 MACV occupied its new headquarters early in August 1967.
 The new complex soon earned the nickname "Pentagon East."

-The air-conditioned structure of two-story prefabricated buildings, a little more than a third the size of its Washington namesake, included twelve acres of enclosed office space.
+The air-conditioned complex of two-story prefabricated buildings, a little more than a third the size of its Washington namesake, included twelve acres of enclosed office space.
 In addition to the headquarters offices, the complex included a barracks, a mess hall, a refrigerated storage building and its own power plant and telephone exchange.
 Inside, according to one staff officer, "the well-waxed corridors had the fluorescent feel of an airport terminal."
 A cyclone fence, topped with barbed wire and with watch towers at intervals, provided close-in protection.

 Following the closure of MACV and the establishment of the DAO, the MACV Headquarters became the DAO Compound.